These iconic shops are home to some of the city’s most colourful retail characters. Get out to uncover and rediscover Melbourne’s local gems.

 Paint n Powder

 The historic Royal Arcade‘s grand design includes signature black-and-white tiled floors.
 Once you’re done snapping photos, make your way to Paint n Powder.
-A Royal Arcade icon that has been serving glittering glam for over 50 years.
+A Royal Arcade icon that has been serving glittering glam for over 50 years and has only moved a few doors down.
 Drop in for fragrances, scarves, jewellery and more.

 More iconic shopping spots